yykamei/thwack/CONTRIBUTING.md

 ## Contribution with issue

-If you are not familiar with Rust or not confident how to change, why not opening an issue?
+If you are not familiar with Rust or not confident about changing, why not open an issue?
 Some issues might be labeled as _duplicat_ or _wontfix_, and closed soon, unfortunately, but I appreciate your contribution.
 Don't hesitate to open issues.
 Questions are welcome.